Library

 Analyzing qualitative data has never been easy.
 You need a tool that can handle the nuances and complexity of textual and non-numerical data.
 Use these tools to automate aspects of your qualitative data analysis:

-Create surveys or import files into MAXQDA for analysis.
-Transcription accurately captures user interviews.
-Use word clouds to visualize and conduct analysis on unstructured data.
+This software can analyze both quantitative and qualitative data, and also create surveys or import files for analysis.
+Transcription accurately captures user interviews, while word clouds support visualization and analysis of unstructured data.

 Easy to use and affordable, MAXQDA supports multiple file formats and languages.